mb0/xelf-go/doc/modules.md

 Daql and layla used a corresponding file name extension to indicate the expected xelf environment.
 While we can still use explicit extensions, we should not encourage custom extension to simplify tooling.
 We can use the module system to ensure the expected environment.

-We should rethink the spec names: if we use export a better word for the use spec would be import.
-The word 'use' is all too often ambiguous in descriptions.
-If we used more verbose names for the import and export we could decide to use 'module' to declare a module, to avoid any confusion with a modulo operator (where we use rem for remainder).

 We should restrict module definitions to an abstract object literal value.
 A clear restriction makes it easier to resolve and reason about qualified names.